keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 concurrently; there is no longer a single thread pool per Tablet Server that runs compactions.
-Major compactions can be resource intensive and may run for a long time depending on several factors, to include the number and size of the input files, and the iterators configured to run during Major compaction.
+Major compactions can be resource intensive and may run for a long time depending on several factors, to include the number and size of the input files, and the iterators configured to run during major compaction.
-Additionally, the Tablet Server does not currently have a mechanism in place to stop a Major compaction that is taking too long or using too many resources.
+Additionally, the Tablet Server does not currently have a mechanism in place to stop a major compaction that is taking too long or using too many resources.
-There is a mechanism to throttle the read and write speed of Major compactions as a way to reduce the resource contention on a Tablet Server where many concurrent compactions are running.
+There is a mechanism to throttle the read and write speed of major compactions as a way to reduce the resource contention on a Tablet Server where many concurrent compactions are running.
 However, throttling compactions on a busy system will just lead to an increasing amount of queued compactions.
-Finally, Major compaction work can be wasted in the event of an untimely death of the Tablet Server or if a Tablet is migrated to another Tablet Server.
+Finally, major compaction work can be wasted in the event of an untimely death of the Tablet Server or if a Tablet is migrated to another Tablet Server.

 An external compaction is a major compaction that occurs outside of a Tablet Server.
-The external compaction feature is an extension of the Major compaction service in the Tablet Server and is configured as part of the systems’ compaction service configuration.
+The external compaction feature is an extension of the major compaction service in the Tablet Server and is configured as part of the systems’ compaction service configuration.
 Thus, it is an optional feature.
 The goal of the external compaction feature is to overcome some of the drawbacks of the Major compactions that happen inside the Tablet Server.
 Specifically, external
 compactions:

- * Allow Major compactions to continue when the originating TabletServer dies
+ * Allow major compactions to continue when the originating TabletServer dies
- * Allow Major compactions to occur while a Tablet migrates to a new Tablet Server
+ * Allow major compactions to occur while a Tablet migrates to a new Tablet Server
  * Reduce the load on the TabletServer, giving it more cycles to insert mutations and respond to scans (assuming it’s running on different hosts)
- * Allow Major compactions to be scaled differently than the number of TabletServers
+ * Allow major compactions to be scaled differently than the number of TabletServers
  * Even out hotspots where a few Tablet Servers have a lot of compaction work.
 External compactions allow this work to spread much wider than previously possible.